 Not sure if you’d rather do a city tour or a beer tour?
 Why not do both?
 Lucky for you, GetYourGuide has an incredible Rickshaw tour through Münster.
 This leisurely tour will show you the best sights while you sip on delicious German beers.
 Prost!

 Sample Helles, Pils, Scottish Ale, and IPAs while you hear tales about the surrounding area.
 You don’t want to fill up on beer with an empty stomach.

 Make a pit stop at Altes Gasthaus Leve for some classic German cuisine.
 I highly recommend trying the Gebackener Camembert if you’re a cheese lover.
 It’s one of my favorite things to eat there.

 Is Dortmund worth visiting?

-One of the well-respected football clubs known to fans as Borussia Dortmund, Germany’s third-largest exporter, and economic standard-bearer.
-Dortmund offers a position with global opportunities, as well as excellent leisure options, and yet still manages to conserve its traditional identity.
+One of the well-respected football clubs known to fans is Borussia Dortmund, Germany’s third-largest exporter and economic standard-bearer.
+Dortmund offers a position with global opportunities and excellent leisure options and still manages to conserve its traditional identity.

 The city of Dortmund is famous for many things.
 Visit a museum in Dortmund to see the rich industrial history of the city.
 The iconic football club, Borussia Dortmund, calls the city home.
 Dortmund is also known for hosting world-famous Christmas markets, and don’t leave the city without tasting iconic German beer.

 - Latest Posts